top of page

 New runners and improvers

 Runnings easy right?
 Shoes on, off you go.
 What about my breathing?
 How do I get faster?
 What about the pain in the shin?
-There's lots of reasons new or returning runners might need a coach.
+There's lots of reasons new or returning runners might need the support of a coach.

 Most important is supporting a runner through the early "Build" stage, and then looking at how your running progresses from there.
 Some people have natural ability, for others, it takes time.

 I can help with those starting out, doing C25K, and adding in exercises to help alongside that.
-I'm helping a number of runners with Run/walk strategies, enabling them to achieve their goal without injury.
+I'm helping a number of runners with Run/walk strategies, enabling them to achieve their goal without injury, getting pacing right and understanding how they pace running inline with effort.

 Running form analysis